MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. At the top of the portal, click the **Cloud Shell** icon to open Cloud Shell pane and choose PowerShell as the shell.

-1. At the **Cloud Shell** command prompt at the bottom of the portal, type in the following command and press **Enter** to list all resource groups you created in this lab:
+1. In the Cloud Shell pane, run the following command to set the value of the variable `$resourceGroupName` to the name of the resource group containing the pair of **Windows Server 2019 Datacenter** Azure VMs you provisioned in the first exercise of this lab:

     ```
-    Get-AzResourceGroup | Where-Object {$_.ResourceGroupName -like 'az12003b-*'} | Select-Object ResourceGroupName
+    $resourceGroupNamePrefix = 'az12003b-'
     ```

+1. In the Cloud Shell pane, run the following command to list all resource groups you created in this lab:

+    ```
+    Get-AzResourceGroup | Where-Object {$_.ResourceGroupName -like "$resourceGroupNamePrefix*"} | Select-Object ResourceGroupName
+    ```

 1. Verify that the output contains only the resource groups you created in this lab.
 These groups will be deleted in the next task.

 #### Task 2: Delete resource groups

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to delete the resource groups you created in this lab
+1. In the Cloud Shell pane, run the following command to delete the resource groups you created in this lab

     ```
-    Get-AzResourceGroup | Where-Object {$_.ResourceGroupName -like 'az12003b-*'} | Remove-AzResourceGroup -Force
+    Get-AzResourceGroup | Where-Object {$_.ResourceGroupName -like "$resourceGroupNamePrefix*"} | Remove-AzResourceGroup -Force
     ```

-1. Close the **Cloud Shell** prompt at the bottom of the portal.
+1. Close the Cloud Shell pane.

 > **Result**: After you completed this exercise, you have removed the resources used in this lab.